-In this review I will cover what I feel are the top 3 of the most common myths that have to do with women and lifting weights.
-These words need to be said becuase in spite of a deluge of information these days – on TV, the internet etc – many women still believe these myths.
-Please pass this along to any women you know who is on the fence about whether they should start a strength training program.
+Update 9/5/20.
+In this review, I will cover what I feel are the top 3 of the most common myths that have to do with women and lifting weights.
+These words need to be said because in spite of a deluge of information these days – on TV, the internet etc – many women still believe these myths.
+Please pass this along to any women you know who are on the fence about whether they should start a strength training program.

 Lifting weights gives women big, bulky muscles.

 Not true.
 The major difference in a woman’s body compared to a man’s body is the testosterone level that men have.
-Women don’t have the amount of hormones necessary to build huge muscles.
+Women don’t have the number of hormones necessary to build huge muscles.

 Women have a higher percentage of body fat than do men.
 The higher the percentage of body fat, the lower the percentage of muscle mass.